 A recent study looking to North Carolina as a model suggested air quality has significantly improved since mid-1990s governmental regulations.
 Many of you with asthma know how pollution can act as a trigger, so, for some, better air quality can lead to a better quality of life.
 Because of cleaner air, fewer asthma deaths have been reported, with numbers dropping almost by half.

-It seems like smoking and breathing problems could go hand in hand, doesn’t it?
-Well, a recent study suggested those problems could start well before birth, noting children born to fathers who began smoking at an early age had three times higher risk for asthma.
+It seems like smoking and breathing concerns could go hand in hand, doesn’t it?
+Well, a recent study suggested those concerns could start well before birth, noting children born to fathers who began smoking at an early age had three times higher risk for asthma.
 And remember, a child with asthma has a doubled risk of attacks or symptoms if either parent smokes in the home.

 One Final Thought